 Choosing the right size is crucial for your cat’s comfort.
 It’s always better to buy one size too large than one too small.

 Once your cat is in the diaper, don’t pull it too tight.
 If you’re worried they’ll paw it off, consider using baby diapers like a onesie.
 These are cheap and will fit most cats as long as you cut a tail opening.

 A leaking diaper defeats the purpose.
 An ill-fitting diaper will affect how well it catches cat pee.

 Disposable cat diapers are very efficient at keeping liquids inside the diaper.
 They use a special resin that reacts with the urine, turning it into a jelly-like substance.

 Cloth diapers, on the other hand, need an absorbent layer between the shell and the inner fabric.
 Using it without a liner won’t work.

 Diaper duty calls

-Whether your kitty suffers from urinary incontinence, spraying, territorial marking, or is recovering from a surgery, a pet diaper will keep your home accident free.
+Whether your kitty suffers from urinary incontinence, spraying, territorial marking, or is recovering from surgery, a pet diaper will keep your home accident-free.
 You won’t have to worry about pee on the rug, and your kitty can still join you on the couch to Netflix and chill.
 As always, please consult your vet before opting to use a cat diaper.